U.S. EPA proposes to declare aviation lead emissions public health danger

 Emissions from the 190,000 U.S. general aviation airplanes operating on leaded fuel account for about 70% of the lead entering the atmosphere, according to U.S. government estimates.
 Lead is not in jet fuel, which is used by commercial aircraft.

-EPA said if the proposed finding is finalized, it would subsequently propose regulatory standards for lead emissions from aircraft engines.
+The EPA said if the proposed "endangerment finding" is finalized, it would subsequently propose regulatory standards for lead emissions from aircraft engines.

+Reuters first reported in January that the EPA was again reviewing whether emissions from piston-engine aircraft operating on leaded fuel contribute pose a danger to public health.

+While levels of airborne lead in the United States have declined 99% since 1980, piston-engine aircraft are the largest remaining source of lead emissions into the air.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))